Elementary School Handbooks

 Photo Policy

 There are a number of instances throughout the school year where there are opportunities for photographs of school events.
 They may be taken by a student teacher who is working on a portfolio or a classroom teacher documenting projects or field trips.
-They may be of children working through a process with a visiting artist or children participating in a school day activity.
+Photos may be children working through a process with a visiting artist or children participating in a school day activity.

 At times we may use these photos for educational purposes to highlight the many wonderful things that go on in our school.
 We will not specifically identify students in the photographs (e.g. Bugler) or on the district website.
 On occasion a photographer from a newspaper may be here for an event.
 Where they would like to identify students for the newspaper, we will ask for permission specific to the instance.